Are recreational trampolines safe?

-Home trampolines are not safe and the number of injuries related to trampoline use is on the rise in Canada.
+Recreational trampolines are not safe.
+With the growing popularity of trampoline parks, the number of injuries related to trampolines is on the rise in Canada.

 Can my child be injured on a trampoline?